openbermuda/karmapi/docs/nodice/mana.rst

 This is the sum of new arrivals over all departures in the life of a universe.

-There are lots of levels througout our universe where stable systems can emerge.
+There are lots of levels throughout our universe where stable systems can emerge.
 By stable, structures that can potentially sustain themselves for billions of years.